 - Caron F., (2009), Gestione dei grandi progetti di ingegneria.
 Il project management in azione, ISEDI, ISBN-10: 8880083511; ISBN-13: 978-8880083511

-The course has a weight of 6 CFU, that correspond to 48 hours of lesson.
+The course has a weight of 6 CFU, which corresponds to 48 hours of lessons.

 Assessment methods and criteria

-The duration of the written test is 90 mins.
-The written test will be evaluated with a scale from 0 to 24.
+The duration of the written test is 90 minutes.
+The written test will be evaluated on a scale from 0 to 30.

-The duration of the oral test is of approx. 15-20 minutes.
-Each oral exam question is rated on a scale from -5pts (no student response) to +5pts (fully correct answer).
-The entire oral test will then be rated from -10pts to +10pts.
-The final marks will be calculated by adding the marks obtained in the written test to any marks obtained in the oral test (positive, null or negative).
-Possible bonuses earned during the course will be added to this evaluation.
-The summative assessment will be passed with a score of least 18 points.
-The "cum laude" evaluation is assigned in case of reaching the maximum score in each evaluation area, or in case of a final score higher than 30/30.
-In case of assessment lower than 18/30 the student will be rejected.
+The indicative duration of this part of the test is 15-30 minutes.
+The oral test will be evaluated on a scale from 0 to 30.
+The final evaluation will be obtained, in thirtieth, by means of the arithmetic average of the scores obtained in the two single moments of evaluation, plus any bonuses obtained during the lessons.
+The summative test is passed if a score of at least 18 points is reached.
+Praise is awarded in the case of reaching the maximum score in each evaluation area, or in the case of a final score higher than 30/30.
+In case of evaluation below 18/30 the student will be rejected.

-The online registration to the exam is MANDATORY both for the written and for the oral test, if the student decides to take the latter.
-The mark of the written test will be announced by publication on the Elly platform, possibly on the same day of the written test itself.
-Once the results of the written test have been published, students can choose freely whether or not to take the oral exam, which can be taken on the same day of the written test or in the three consecutive test dates.
-The intention to take the oral exam can be communicated to the teacher by enrolling for the oral exam on Elly platform, according to the enrolment rules of the exam.
-Please, note that, excluding technical problems on the Elly platform, students can only take exam if they are correctly enrolled for the test date.
-If the student has obtained a final mark of less than 18/30, or has not indicated in due time his/her willingness to take the oral test, the test must be attended again completely, i.e. evaluation of the written test achieved in previous exam sessions will not be taken into account.
+Online enrolment is COMPULSORY for both the written and oral tests.
+The grade for the written test is communicated by publication on the Elly platform, possibly on the same day of the test itself.
+Once the grade obtained has been reviewed, the student can freely choose whether to sit the same day as the written test, or in the three subsequent appeals.
+The intention to take the oral test must be communicated to the teacher by means of registration on the Elly platform.
+Please note that, unless there are technological problems with the platform, students who have not registered properly will not be accepted for the exam.
+If the student has obtained a final assessment of less than 18/30, or has not communicated in due time the willingness to take the oral test, the test must be fully taken again, or the assessment of the written test previously taken will not be taken into account.

-The attendance is not mandatory, even if it is sincerely suggested.
+Real-time remote attendance to coursed is not mandatory, even if it is sincerely suggested.